Bump On Nose

 A nose bridge bump is a very common aesthetic facial disproportion that is usually a result of hereditary development in which there is an overgrowth of nasal cartilage and bone that leads to the bump on the bridge of the nose.
 Aside from genetics, traumatic injury to the nose suffered during adolescence or childhood development can result in overgrowth of the bone and cartilage as well.
 The nasal bump is often corrected using rhinoplasty.

 Dr. Rokhsar is the inventor of the nonsurgical nose job and has the expert guest on shows such as USA Today, and has written several chapters in texts on this subject as well as the first to publish a scientific paper on nonsurgical rhinoplasty.
-His expertise in this field will provide the patient with reassurance that their desired results will be achieved.
+His expertise in this field will provide the patient with the reassurance that their desired results will be achieved.

 View more cases in our gallery, complete with before and after photos, information about the case, and detailed stories.

 Rhinoplasty Without Surgery